xeqlol/rustonly-kernel/README.md

-# rustonly-kernel
+# Rustonlykernel

-Tiny os kernel written only in Rust (without asm, except inline asm).
+Tiny os kernel written only in Rust (without assembler, except inline).
+It simply prints "OK" on green background and then hangs.